 Qingshan Waterfall: A Taipei Waterfall You Cannot Miss

-While most travelers to Taipei hardly make it out of the city, Taiwan’s north coast is blessed with bountiful natural wonders, breathtaking landscapes, and excellent hiking opportunities.
+While most travelers to Taipei hardly make it out of the city, Taiwan’s north coast is blessed with bountiful natural wonders, breathtaking landscapes, gorgeous waterfalls and excellent hiking opportunities.
 One of the best Taipei hidden gems and certainly a worthwhile attraction near the city is Qingshan Waterfall (青山瀑布) — a stunning 30m-high waterfall neatly tucked away among lush jungle in a lesser-explored part of northern Yangmingshan National Park.

 If you’re looking to get off the beaten path and enjoy a beautiful day hike near Taipei, visiting Qingshan Falls is an excellent add-on to any Taiwan tour.
 In this guide, I’ll show you everything you need to know about visiting Qingshan Waterfall — one of Taipei’s best-kept secrets!